Active ingredient

 If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
 You can also report side effects directly via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
 By reporting side effects you can help provide more information on the safety of this medicine.

-Do not use this injection after the expiry date which is stated on the ampoule label and carton.
-EXP 08 2020 means that you should not use the injection after the last day of that month i.e. August 2020.
 There are no special precautions for storage prior to use however once the ampoule is opened the injection should be used immediately.
-Any unused portion should be discarded immediately.
+Any unused portion should be discarded immediately after use.

 Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help to protect the environment.